mMerlin/gol/README.md

 Exploration of a Python implementation of Conway´s Game Of Life

-This is not hashlife, but is intended to be a lot more powerful and faster than the typical brute force nested loop generaration calculation.
+This is not hashlife, but is intended to be a lot more powerful and faster than the typical brute force nested loop generation calculation.

 This is very incomplete.
 It is/was being used to learn about various things.
 A little work with the unittest Library.
 Creating and validating xml with xsd files.
 Working with xml in python.
 Using tkinter.
 Everything should run, though with minimal functionality.